LINUX, FOSS AND LIBRARY TECHNOLOGY ENTHUSIAST

 DOMAIN_NAME="*.opensio.co.in"

-# Get current IPv6
+# Get current IPv6 address

 CURRENT_IPV6=$(curl -s http://ipv6.icanhazip.com | tr -d '\n')

-# Get current DNS value
+# Fetch current DNS IPv6 from Cloudflare

 DNS_IPV6=$(curl -s -X GET "https://api.cloudflare.com/client/v4/zones/$CLOUDFLARE_ZONE_ID/dns_records/$CLOUDFLARE_AAAA_RECORD_ID" \